 — Kirsten Dunst (@kirstendunst) September 1, 2014

 There has been no confirmation that Apple was to blame, but the company said it was "actively investigating" the violation of its iCloud accounts.
 And some security experts believe the leaks could have been prevented if the iCloud's two-factor authentication had been turned on.

 Earlier this year in March, Apple added the two-step verification for all Apple ID and iCloud users.
 The security feature prompts users to to enter their Apple username and password, plus an additional verification code sent via text message to one of your devices.

-Enable two-step verification by signing in with your Apple ID at appleid.apple.com.
+You can enable two-step verification by signing in with your Apple ID at appleid.apple.com.
 Then go to Password and Security, and follow the instructions at the top of the page.

+As evidenced by the nude photo leak, setting up extra measures to protect your information is of the utmost importance in today's increasingly digital age.
 When iCloud was introduced in 2011, we loved that the cloud-based service provided a free storage and syncing solution for our Apple devices.
-But with so much of our data automatically uploaded to the web, the service makes us more vulnerable to privacy predators.
+But with so much of our data automatically uploaded to the web, the service makes all of us — not just celebrities – more vulnerable to privacy predators.

 First, Change Your Passwords